OliverDietrich/MasterThesis/README.md

 To quantify the gene expression level of each gene for each cell the mapped reads can be counted per genomic feature based on the location information.
 Several counting tools are available, however, many single-cell protocols employ unique molecular identifiers (UMI) to count the absolute number of molecules (and get rid of amplification bias) which has to be supported by the program.
 A popular tool used for both conventional and single-cell RNA-seq is [HTseq](https://doi.org/10.1093/bioinformatics/btu638).

+6. Correcting for Errors

+Collapsing reads based on a shared UMI-sequence is necessary for UMI-based scRNAseq protocols, however, it is still an active area of research how to process and use the UMIs correctly.
+The tools available at the moment are [UMI-tools](https://genome.cshlp.org/content/27/3/491), [zUMIs](https://doi.org/10.1093/gigascience/giy059), [dropEst](https://doi.org/10.1186/s13059-018-1449-6).

 - The library preparation differs greatly between conventional and single-cell RNA-seq and the choice of technology depends on the biological question at hand.
 The different single-cell technologies have been reviewed by Ziegenhain, et al. [2017](https://doi.org/10.1016/j.molcel.2017.01.023) and Svensson et al. [2017](https://doi.org/10.1038/nmeth.4220).

 - The computational analysis of 10x Chromium Drop-Seq data has been streamlined by the [Cell Ranger](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger) software.